 Be realistic and acknowledge the positives:

-Most (if not all) parents will regularly use screen time to enable them to get on with a task, give them a well-deserved break and to provide down-time for children at the end of a long school day.
+Most (if not all) parents will regularly use screen time to get on with a task, give them a well-deserved break and to provide down-time for children at the end of a long day.
 Writing this blog has made me think about my own screen use (especially the time spent writing this at my computer).
 On pretty much a daily basis I watch TV in the evening with my partner, read my book with an e-reader before going to sleep, and meditate using an app on my smart phone.
 It is important to acknowledge that there are lots of positives around using smart devices including the development of fine motor skills, problem solving skills, productivity at home and at work, and the ability to keep in touch with family and friends.
-Time spent on screens is a major part of modern life and, therefore, a necessary part of modern education.
-It is important that we provide parents with the facts around screen time use, including acknowledging the potential positives and negatives.
-As with most things, it is about having a healthy balance of activities that enable us to achieve and be happy.
+Time spent on screens is a major part of modern life and, therefore, a necessary part of children’s lives.
+It is important that we acknowledge the potential positives and negatives of screen time and, as with most things, it is about having a healthy balance of activities that enable us to achieve and be happy.

 For further information and advice visit www.internetmatters.org